 - modernising the processes for operators when identifying and notifying an interment right holder to a more common-sense approach focused on reaching the right audience

-- strengthening religious and cultural protections by requiring operators to ensure they are taking all reasonable steps to follow practices applicable to a portion of a cemetery.
+- strengthening religious and cultural protections by requiring operators to ensure they are taking all reasonable steps to follow practices applicable to a portion of a cemetery

 Given CCNSW's maturity, this level of oversight is no longer required.
 CCNSW will remain subject to extensive oversight from the Minister for Lands and Property and the NSW Audit Office.
 That oversight is further strengthened by establishing 2 advisory groups to provide sector engagement and accountability.